nats-io/nats.java/README.md

 ### Subject Validation

-The current version of this client supports subjects with ASCII printable characters and wildcards where appropriate.
+The current version of this client supports subjects with ASCII printable characters and wildcards when subscribing.

 ### NKey-based Challenge Response Authentication